-Appium Tutorial 2019 Edition is ready to all testers!
-I wrote a very comprehensive Appium Start Guide on 6t May 2016 and now it is time to write an updated Appium Tutorial.
+Appium Tutorial 2021 is ready for all testers!
 I will use Appium Desktop and Android Studio to create a sample mobile test automation project for you.
-After that, we will continue for Advance Appium Tutorial series.
+After that, we will continue with the Advance Appium Tutorial series.
 First, we need to do a proper Appium Installation.
 Alright, Let’s start!

 Appium Tutorial Prerequisites: JAVA and Maven Installation